 Fundamentals of Basic Sciences

 The Fundamentals of Basic Science (FBS) course is an intensive four-week human anatomy and physiology course presented at the beginning of the Preclinical Year.
 Students have the opportunity to develop a comprehensive model of the human body, building from molecules to the gross human form in a clinically relevant context.
 Course topics include cell and tissue metabolism, the musculoskeletal system, the nervous system, the cardiovascular system, the pulmonary system, the digestive system, and the urogenital system.
-Students are engaged in learning activities using multimodal approaches that include lecture-based instruction, self-inquiry, and virtual laboratory experience.
+Students are engaged in learning activities using multimodal approaches that include lecture-based instruction, self-inquiry, and practical laboratory experience.
 Following the completion of this basic science immersion, subsequent course work in the Preclinical Year reinforces this original basic science knowledge and introduces new content within systems-based primers and applied basic science activities.

 Fundamentals of Basic Sciences Course